-- 1. How to protect the landscape character and natural features of the island. - 2.
-How to assist economic growth, particularly growth in the tourism industry. - 3.
-How to protect the range of living environments available on the island. - 4.
-How to provide for recreation and conservation activities on land in public ownership or owned by other agencies such as the Royal Forest and Bird Protection Society. - 5.
+- 1. How to protect the historic heritage, landscape character and natural features of Formatted: Underline the island. - How to assist economic growth and local employment, particularly growth in the tourism industry. - 3.
+How to protect the range of living and working environments available on the island. - How to provide for recreation and conservation activities on land in public ownership or owned by other agencies such as the Royal Forest and Bird Protection Society. - 5.
 How to maintain the large scale, rural character of eastern end of the island and the 'village' style of development on the western end of the island. - 6.
-How to recognise the particular character and identity of the community. - 7.
-How to provide for the further development of essential infrastructure on the island. - 8.
-How to ensure that there is sufficient land available for residential use. - 9.
+How to recognise the particular character and identity of the community. - How to provide for the further development of essential infrastructure on the island, including network utility services. - How to ensure that there is sufficient land available for residential use without adversely impacting the rural economy and environment. - 9.
 How to recognise the relationship between Ngati Paoa and their ancestral lands, water, sites, waahi tapu and other taonga.